Preparation of Bill of Quantities (BOQ) in Civil Engineering

 c.
 Combination (End-Bearing + Friction) Piles

-Many piles use a combination of end-bearing and friction to distribute loads efficiently.
-These are common in complex soil conditions where multiple load paths are advantageous.
+Many piles utilize a combination of end-bearing and skin friction for efficient load transfer, a method commonly adopted in complex soil conditions where multiple load paths enhance performance.

 4. Special Types of Piles